 - Wrienne Mitchell, BSC ’05

 Wrienne Mitchell is a Senior Network Engineer with Covia Corporation.
 At Covia, he works on a wide range of network equipment and networking projects spanning facilities in the United States, Mexico, Canada.
 He started his career working at Ohio University supporting the deployment of the first campus wide wireless network.
 Upon leaving the University, Wrienne transitioned to network consulting roles at MCPc, Black Box Network Services and IntelliNet Corporation.
 In those positions, he was able to design, deploy, manage and troubleshoot advanced wireless solutions for a wide range of business at the local, national and international level.
 Throughout his years in those roles, he collected several professional certifications and hopes to one day obtain his Cisco Certified Internetworking Expert Wireless certification.

 After 13 years in consulting roles Wrienne transitioned to his current position.
-He is a 2005 graduate of the Scripts College of Communication’s Information and Telecommunication Systems Program, minoring in Business.
-From 2003 to 2005 Wrienne also served as the College of Communications representative on Ohio University Student Senate.
+He is a 2005 graduate of the Scripps College of Communication’s Information and Telecommunication Systems Program, minoring in Business.
+From 2003 to 2005 Wrienne also served as the College of Communication representative on Ohio University Student Senate.
 When he’s not on the clock, Wrienne enjoys working on projects around his house, spending time with his soon to be 4-year-old son Jacob, playing with his two oversized dogs Zeus and Tessa, woodworking and squeezing in the occasional ride on his motorcycle.

 - Jennifer A. Moore, BSJ '07

 Jennifer A. Moore is an Emmy Award-winning executive producer (EP) who currently works as dayside EP at KHOU-11 News in Houston, Texas, where she has helped launch the new 4 p.m. newscast called Four11.